 The Countryman’s Favour or the Harvest Knot is one of the most traditional and easiest straw crafts.
 The shape of the knot resembles a heart, and it was often presented as a love token.
 Young men would make those favours at harvest time for their loved ones.
 If she was wearing the Harvest Knot next to her heart, her love was returned.

-A Countryman’s Favour is a simple corn dolly made of 2, 3 or more straws.
+A Countryman’s Favour is a simple corn dolly made of 2, 3 or more straw stalks.
 You can use several plaiting techniques for this craft.

-My Countryman’s Favour with the blue ribbon is made with 3 straws and a simple braid.
+My Countryman’s Favour with the blue ribbon is made with 3 straw stalks and a simple braid.
 For the Countryman’s Favour with the yellow ribbon, I used the “Compass Plait” technique.
 You can find the instructions for that here.
 Compass Plait Tutorial.

 Make a straw plait in your desired design and tie the ends together with a straw colored twine.
 There should be 1 – 2 inches of straight ends left.